 – Laptops must measure a minimum 18 mm or less in height for 13.3? and smaller displays, measure 21 mm or less in height for 14.0? and larger displays

 – Laptops must include SSD storage or a hybrid of SSD and HDD

 – Laptops must feature a minimum of 5 hours of battery life

 – Laptops must resume from hibernation mode in 7 seconds flat or below

 – Laptops must feature a minimum of one USB 3.0 port

 – Laptops must include a number of Intel-based software programs, such as Intel Identity Protection Technology

 As you can see from the above, all Ultrabooks feature technology which is up to date.
 USB 3.0, SSD storage and the portable nature of Ultrabooks help them stand out way above normal laptops, however the above are just minimum requirements, with many new Ultrabooks packing other awesome features as well such as dedicated graphics (the 13.3-inch ASUS UX32VD features a dedicated Nvidia 620M chip for gaming) and open source operating systems like Linux which the ZaReason Ultralap 430 offers.

-In the future, Intel have set out guidelines for next-generation Ultrabooks to include sensors as seen in tablets, and what’s more a lot of newer models of laptop will start to surface with a touch screen, in order to make full use of Windows 8′s tile based user interface.
+In the future, Intel has set out guidelines for next-generation Ultrabooks to include sensors as seen in tablets, and what’s more a lot of newer models of laptops will start to surface with a touch screen, in order to make full use of Windows 8’s tile-based user interface.